domRiddle/ASF/Configuration.md

 ---

-**Tip:** Unless you want to change any of those options, you're good to go with leaving everything at default values, therefore you can close ```ASF.json``` and proceed to bot config.

----

 ## Bot config

 As you should know already, every bot should have it's own config.
 Example bot config is included in ```example.json``` file, which should be used for bot configuration.
 Simply **copy paste** ```example.json``` to a new file, and remember to name it appropriately, as it will be your bot instance.
 You should start from configuring your **primary** account, so some good suggestions for filename is ```primary.json```, ```1.json``` or ```YourNickname.json```.
 After deciding how you want to name your bot, open it's file, and start with configuration.
 You should notice following structure: